Kuala Lumpur Sentral station: Office zones

 The southern end of Kuala Lumpur Sentral has seen substantial additions of several commercial and civic buildings since 2001.

 Office zones in KL Sentral account for more than 50% of the total land area.
 The developer intends that KL Sentral will ultimately be the business and financial hub of Kuala Lumpur.

 Lot A: CIMB Headquarters (Menara CIMB)

 Lot A will be the new headquarters for CIMB Group which is located facing the National Museum.
-As of June 2011, the new headquarters' name which appears on the construction site is Menara CIMB (CIMB Tower).
-The company acquired the land in July 2008, and construction is expected to begin in Q4 2007 and complete in 2011.
-It is unknown how many floors there will be but it should have around 600000 sqft of office space available.
+As of June 2011, the new headquarters' name, which appears on the construction site, is Menara CIMB (CIMB Tower).
+The company acquired the land in July 2008, and construction started in Q4 2007 and was completed in 2011.
+It has around 600000 sqft of office space available.

 Lot M: Plaza Sentral

 Lot M or Plaza Sentral is a completed office complex in the west of KL Sentral.
 The complex was completed in two stages.